cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 caller with graphRelaySync（ relay, peer, chainID, `fileAMTroot`, selector(range of the trie)) If the `fileAMTroot` exists, then return the blocks according to the range.

-## B. Collect votings from peers: this process has two modes: miner and non-miner:
+## B. Collect votings from peers:
 In the peer randome walking, no recursively switching peers inside the loop, it relies on top random working.
 In the process of voting, the loose coupling along time is good practise to keep the new miners learning without influcence from external.
 This process is for multiple chain, multiple relay and mulitple peers.
-### B1. non-mining users, which is triggered by 1. low battery power(< 50%), or 2. telecom data. 轻节点
+nodes state changes: 节点工作状态微调
+- on power charging turn on wake lock; charging off, release wake lock.
+- on wifi data, start mining and turn on wifi lock, wifi off, stop mining and release wifi lock
+- give a button for stop.
 ```
-0. release android wake-lock and wifi-lock

-code section H:
 1. for each `chainID`, multiple process; random walk connect to a next relay in the chainlist using Kademlia selection.
 2. through relay, randomly request a chainPeer from chainIDpeerlist for the future contract result state root.